1. Basic Operation of the Smartphone Version

 For details on customization, please refer to the following.

-Switching to another work
+Switching to another project

 Complete menu list